nicwest/site/content/posts/fear-of-shipping.md

 happens happily without issue.
 Sometimes however, these things that I have built don't work as intended, or they break, or they damage other parts of the system I am working in.
-These incidents can lead to a range of not fun experiences; frantic roll-backs, lots of shouting, middle of the night calls, my employer loosing money, returns to the drawing board, and endless post-mortems.
+These incidents can lead to a range of not fun experiences.
+Frantic roll-backs, lots of shouting, middle of the night calls, my employer loosing money, returning to the drawing board, and endless post-mortems.

 Every time something leaves my computer there is a non zero % chance that it